 Further westward from the aforementioned temple is Nissanka dana vinoda mandapa mandapa or Nissanka pleasure pavilion of alms distribution.
 Nissanka dana vinoda mandapa mandapa is yet another quite unpopular historical monument in Polonnaruwa and is rarely visited by travellers.
 Sitting on a raised platform the building is made of brick.

 The Nissanka dana vinoda mandapa mandapa is square-shaped building.
 It has 4 bays, The building was built with 2 stairways, in order to access the building.
 The stairs are in dilapidated condition.
 There had been a stone and balustrade made of rock at each entrance.

 There is drain giving out to the northern side and at a higher level, one can see lotus-shaped stone support for a pot.
 The surface of the outer wall had been decorated with pilasters fashioned in brick.
-There had been an arch decorated with mythical animal Makara.
+There had been an arch decorated with the mythical animal Makara.
 Some statues that can be visible on the outer wall, seems to be standing on the ahead of a buffalo demon, which was killed.
-With her eight arms the goddess is holding her insignia such as the club, sword, shank, discus etc, was removed to the Anuradhapura museum.
+With her eight arms the goddess holding her insignia such as the club, sword, shank, discus etc, were removed to the Anuradhapura museum.

-Towards the eastern side from the Polonnaruwa signboard, one can see the ruins of Siva Devala with two subsidiary Hindu shrines.
+Towards the eastern side of the Polonnaruwa signboard, one can see the ruins of Siva Devala with two subsidiary Hindu shrines.
 A statue of a sacred bull along with ling and yoni was discovered at the site, today they are placed in the Anuradhapura museum.

 The Archaeological Museum is situated close to the Resthouse by the side of the channel from the Topawewa.
-Visitors need the permits that obtained from the Archeological Department of Sri Lanka to make photographs in the museum.
+Visitors need the permits obtained from the Archeological Department of Sri Lanka to make photographs in the museum.